 • AiCE migrated to other CT systems, delivering exceptional dose reduction of up to 81% for all routine exams.1

-• Precise IQ Engine (PIQE) Super Resolution2 for Cardiac Imaging was created by Deep Learning Neural Networks trained to improve spatial resolution.
+• Precise IQ Engine (PIQE)* Super Resolution2 for Cardiac Imaging was created by Deep Learning Neural Networks to improve spatial resolution.

 The Evolution of Deep Learning Reconstruction Infographic